10 Signs of High Spatial Intelligence: Are You Spatially Intelligent?

 A person with good body expressions also knows how to use their spatial awareness.

-It helps to influence their own body, and thus, might also be a good dancer.
+It helps to influence their own body, and thus, might also be good dancers.

-That’s why skilled dancing and other forms of body expression can be considered signs of good spatial intelligence.
+That’s why people consider skilled dancing and other forms of body expression as signs of high spatial intelligence.

 More information on dancing and spatial awareness can be found here.

-It’s also worth noting that body expression was a form of art present in prehistoric ages.
+It’s also worth noting that body expression was a form of art present in the prehistoric ages.